Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. To apply to become a Member of the Association, a person must submit a membership application to either the Association, or a Branch of the Association stating that the person—

-   1. wishes to become a Member of the Association;
+   a) wishes to become a Member of the Association;

    2. supports the purposes of the Association; and